Kelly Slater’s wave pool is as much a curiosity to his new neighbors in this small California town as it is to the rest of the world.

 Meanwhile, the 25,000 residents of Lemoore – where, in addition to farming, the largest employers are two nearby state prisons and a naval air station — have greeted the project with a mixture of excitement, curiosity and befuddlement.

 “We have as many cows as we have people,” said Joe Neves, a retired farmer who serves on the Kings County Boards of Supervisors.
 “We do not have a lot of aquatic opportunities.
 So this is somewhat unique.”

 For the people who live here, the precise scope and purpose of the wave project is anyone’s guess.
 All they know is a lot of stuff seems to be happening behind the fence.
 The sound of construction is a constant.
 Helicopters occasionally fly people in and out.
-At the moment, Slater is permitted to conduct research and development on the site and continues to tinker with the wave.
-Whether the public will ever be allowed to surf there is unclear.
+Slater is permitted to conduct research and development on the site and continues to tinker with the wave.
+Those with enough money can reserve private sessions for large sums.
+Whether the larger public will ever be allowed to surf there is unclear.

-Most people here assume that whatever the final product, it will be good for Lemoore, bringing the area publicity, business and even the occasional celebrity sighting, as happened last year when Slater walked into a local Mexican restaurant with the pop singer Jack Johnson.
+Most people here assume the Surf Ranch will be good for Lemoore, bringing the area publicity, business and even the occasional celebrity sighting, as happened in 2016 when Slater walked into a local Mexican restaurant with the pop singer Jack Johnson.
 The pair chatted with diners and staff and posed for photos.

 “We love that it’s here but we don’t really hear much about it,” says Jenny MacMurdo, chief executive officer of the Lemoore Chamber of Commerce.
 “Interesting place to have it – the middle of the Central Valley.
 Bizarre.”

 California’s Central Valley is one of the most productive agricultural regions in the world.
 Farmers in this section of the Valley grow a wide variety of products – cotton, corn, tomatoes, alfalfa, walnuts, almonds, pistachios.